-Supporters of a lottery in Mississippi have long argued that the state is losing out on millions of dollars every year from people who travel to Louisiana, Arkansas, Tennessee, or any of the other nearby states to buy their lottery tickets.
-In August, Governor Phil Bryant decided enough was enough and he called a special session at the State Capitol in Jackson, Mississippi, to vote on the matter.
+For years, supporters of a lottery in Mississippi argued that the state was losing out on millions of dollars every year from people who traveled to Louisiana, Arkansas, Tennessee, or any of the other nearby states to buy their lottery tickets.
+In August 2018, Governor Phil Bryant decided enough was enough and he called a special session at the State Capitol in Jackson, Mississippi, to vote on the matter.

 The bill that was passed to bring a lottery to the Magnolia State declared that proceeds from a state Lotto would fund vital infrastructure projects in Mississippi, such as the construction and improvement of roads and bridges.
 It further stipulated that any annual lottery revenues over $80 million would fund education programs throughout the state.